-The ubiquitousness of USB means that everyone and their uncle has encountered this connector at some point.
+The universality of USBs means that everyone has encountered this connector at some point.
 Flash drives, computer peripherals, phone chargers – they all use USB, and no connector has ever been as popular as USB.
 So, the name – Universal Serial Bus – is quite fitting.

 In this article, however, we’ll be focusing specifically on USB 3.1 Gen 1 and Gen 2, taking a closer look at what makes these seemingly identical connectors differ from one another.

 Table of ContentsShow

 The original USB 1.0 connector was first introduced in 1996, created as a result of the joint efforts of seven big IT companies: Compaq, IBM, DEC, Intel, Nortel, NEC, and Microsoft.

 Just as the name implies, the Universal Serial Bus was introduced because of the need for a simple universal connector that would simplify connectivity across a wide range of devices.

 Obviously, it succeeded.
 The implementation of USB made the lives of hardware manufacturers a lot easier, not to mention how much it helped the average PC user who was not overly familiar with all the different ports and connectors that were in use at the time.

 The original USB connector supported data transfer speeds of up to 12 Mbit/s, and various revisions followed over the years, enhancing data transfer speeds with each new iteration.
 And while the signature USB Type-A connector remained the most widespread, a wide variety of other connectors with different pin configurations were also introduced over the years.
 These included Types B and C connectors, along with Mini and Micro variants of Type A and B connectors.

 But we won’t delve too deep into that here.
 Instead, let’s get to answering the main question, shall we?